nishant-iiitb/Lead-Scoring/README.md

 - The model built is having accuracy of 77% and sensitivity of 76%.

 - Dataset: Leads.csv
+- Dataset Dictionary: Leads Data Dictionary.xlsx
 - Code: Lead Scoring Case Study.ipynb
-- PPT: LOAN DEFAULTER ANALYSIS.pptx
+- PPT: Online Lead Scoring.pdf
-- PDF: LOAN DEFAULTER ANALYSIS.pdf
+- Summary: Summary.pdf

 ### Problem Statement
 An education company named X Education sells online courses to industry professionals.
 On any given day, many professionals who are interested in the courses land on their website and browse for courses.